srsudar/tanager/README.md

 tanager journal day one in peru
 ```

-This will open a file named `2017-03-09_day-one-in-peru.md`, but will be in
+By default this will open a file named `2017-03-09_day-one-in-peru.md`, but will
-your `journal` notebook (i.e. saved in a different directory).
+be in your `journal` notebook (i.e. saved in a different directory).

+By default these files will be in your notebook saved in a directory for the
+year--`2017` in the examples above.
+See the [Configuration](#configuration)
+section for more information on customizing the paths.

 ## Specifying a Date Other Than Today